One running back, one tight end, and three wide receivers.

 When a recruit changes commitment from one school to another.

-FBS stands for Football Bowl Subdivision.
-It is the top level of NCAA Division I college football and includes the major bowl and playoff teams.
+FBS is the top NCAA Division I football subdivision and the primary level for CFP and major-bowl coverage.

-FCS stands for Football Championship Subdivision.
-It is part of NCAA Division I and traditionally determines its national champion through a playoff bracket.
+FCS is a Division I football subdivision that determines its champion through a playoff bracket.

 A defender responsible for turning a run back inside.